Frequently Asked Questions

 - long-term sustainable community development focusing on helping communities meet the legitimate needs its members identify, such as clean water, education, healthcare, agricultural improvements and sanitation; and

 - working with policymakers and the public at the national, regional, and global level to build awareness around poverty and to address the unjust systems that help perpetuate it.

+All these activities are guided by our holistic Transformational Development approach and principles.
+Even in emergency settings, we aim to work towards sustainable transformation that goes beyond immediate, short-term needs.
 Many relief projects transition into development activities.
 For example, World Vision began working in the Antsokia Valley of north central Ethiopia during the massive famine of the mid 1980s.
 World Vision provided food and other necessities.
 We also helped transform the valley into a region that actually exports agricultural produce.